ptmt/ptmt.github.com/_posts/2015-01-25-can-i-avoid-javascript.md

 ---
 layout: post
-title: Can I please avoid writing pure Javascript?
+title: Can I please avoid writing pure Javascript in 2015?
 excerpt: Why would you want to get rid of the inevitable.
 tags:
   - javascript